fireatwill/indigo/indigo_drivers/dome_pulsar/README.md

 There's definitely something weird going on with the command processing, and using echo in this way seems to work best.

+## Dev fake serial port
+`socat -d -d pty,raw,echo=0 pty,raw,echo=0 &`
+will output two pts devices.
+Connect the driver to one of these, e.g. `/dev/pts/1`, and then echo responses to the other end.
+E.g. `echo -n -e "Y123\r" >/dev/pts/2`

 ## Commands and their output formats:

 # PULSAR